sw4sh/cimxmlparser/README.md

-# cimxmlparser
+# CIMXMLPARSER
-Python parser/writer for CIMXML format
+Package for interacting with CIMXML structure files.